 Taking eSignature technology even further for organizations

 At Nintex, we’re dedicated to making automated signature processes as valuable for our customers as possible and advancing the technology in any way we can.
-That’s why we’re pleased to announce that Nintex has acquired eSignature leader AssureSign and will be adding its technologies to our platform in the coming months.
+That’s why we’re pleased to announce that Nintex has acquired eSignature leader AssureSign® and their technologies have been added to our platform.

 Stay tuned for more information.
 In the meantime, we hope this article has been useful in exploring what the latest automated signature and document technology can deliver for organizations today.

 Want to learn more about how your organization can combine eSignatures and process automation?
 Just get in touch with Nintex.